copasi/model_replicator/UserManual.md

 ## Events

 When models contain events these are also taken into consideration in the replication process.
-Two types of events are dealt with in different ways:
+Events are dealt with in two different ways:

  - **Events that have a trigger only depending on function of time** (without including any other model element in the trigger) are not replicated.
 However their targets are replicated appropriately.
 For example if there is an event when *Time* passes 10 (trigger) that changes the concentration of *S* (target), then the new model will continue to have only one even also triggered when *Time* passes 10, but now it has many targets, all the *S_1* ... *S_n* (n being the number of replicates) that get set to the same functions.
 If any other elements appear in the function, they will correspond to the same unit as the *S_i*.
  - **Events that depend on model elements** are entirely replicated, thus one event becomes *n* different events (for *n* replicate units).
 However in this case the targets will be changed to the respective unit (not any other unit).
 For example if there is an event that happens when species *Signal* becomes larger than 10, which then changes a quantity *tick* to be incremented, in the new model there will be *n* events, each one happening when *Signal_i* becomes larger than 10, which then changes *tick_i* to increment by one.